joshuagrisham/samsung-galaxybook-extras/README.md

 I have also found that some of the hotkey events have conflicts so it is a bit of a tricky territory.
 As such, this "feature" is in very early stages!

-#### Keyboard backlight hotkey
+#### Keyboard backlight hotkey (Fn+F9)

-Currently the only key supported is the keyboard backlight key (Fn+F9).
+The keyboard backlight hotkey will cycle through all available backlight brightnesses in a round-robin manner, starting again at 0 when the maximum is reached (i.e. 0, 1, 2, 3, 0, 1, ...).

 The action will be triggered on keyup of the hotkey as the event reported by keydown seems to be the same event for battery charging progress (and thus things get a little crazy when you start charging!).

 The hotkey should also trigger the hardware changed event for the LED, which in GNOME automatically displays a nice OSD popup with the correct baclight level displayed.

+#### Performance mode hotkey (Fn+F11)

+The performance mode hotkey will also cycle through all available platform profiles in a round-robin manner (low-power, quiet, balanced, performance, low-power, quiet, ...).

+There is currently no OSD popup but the event can be captured from the "Samsung Galaxybook extra buttons" input device if desired.

 ### Keyboard backlight